 Day 1 – San Marco Basilica, Doge’s Palace, Museo Correr, San Moisè and the San Giorgio Maggiore campanile

 Since no trip to Venice is complete without visiting Piazza San Marco and the San Marco basilica, let’s start there.
-Piazza San Marco, or St. Mark’s square, is the main square of Venice overlooked by St. Mark’s basilica and its imposing bell tower or campanile.
+Piazza San Marco, or Saint Mark’s square, is the main square of Venice overlooked by Saint Mark’s basilica and its imposing bell tower or campanile.

 Connected to the basilica is the Doge’s Palace (Palazzo Ducale), the former palace and residence of Doge, the leader of Venice elected for life by the Venetian aristocracy, until 1797 when Napoleon conquered the city.
 The oldest surviving parts date from 1340.
 Now a museum, it’s worth a visit to see stunning examples of Venetian architecture.